MicrosoftDocs/Viva/WorkplaceAnalytics/Use/csv-query-output-file.md

 * For *Time investor initiated meeting hours* - This is the total number of meeting hours for meetings that were attended only by the licensed, internal group of employees who do not have the same filter as the time investor.

-* For all other metrics, such as meeting hours or attendees, email hours, collaboration hours - This group includes people who are licensed, internal employees and have an org data attribute assigned for the group defined in 3C as people who collaborated with the time investors.
+* For all other metrics, such as meeting hours or attendees, email hours, collaboration hours - This group includes people who are licensed, internal employees and have an organizational data attribute assigned for the group defined in 3C as people who collaborated with the time investors.

 ### Internal collaborators

-This attribute is only available for the *Time investor initiated meeting hours* metric.​ ​If no “Focus” filter is set, this group includes licensed, internal employees who have no org data value or have a different value for the “Group by” attribute.
-It's the sum of meeting hours created by the time investors who organized the meetings with this group.​
+This attribute is only available for the *Time investor initiated meeting hours* metric.​ ​If no *Focus* filter is set, this group includes licensed, internal employees who have no organizational data value or have a different value for the *Group by* attribute.
+This value will be the sum of meeting hours created by the time investors who organized meetings with this group.​

 ## Group-to-group query output

 You can use group-to-group queries to help understand how groups or teams invest their time across internal organizations in the company and with groups outside the company.
 The output will list pairs of groups, defined by the selected organizational attribute, and will show how much time the first group has allocated to the second group.

 The query output for a group-to-group query includes a number of column headers with a single row for each unique pairing of a time investor group with a collaborator group, for the time periods that any person in the time investor group spent with a collaborator group.
-For a query with "week" as the *Group by* option, if a person in group G1 spent time with a person in group G2 in the first and third week of a specific month, then rows will only exist for G1 and G2 in weeks one and three of the output file.
+For example, if you run a query with the *Group by* option of *week* and a person in group G1 spent time with a person in group G2 in the first and third week of a specific month, then rows will only exist for groups G1 and G2 in weeks one and three of the output file.

 ![Group-to-group time investors-collaborators](../images/WpA/Use/g2g-time-investors-collaborators.png)